• Skip to primary navigation

 • Place the lid back and continue simmering for a couple of minutes.

-• Your chicken stew with vegetables is now ready for serving!
+• Your Lebanese chicken stew is now ready for serving!

 Notes